Demographics of Luton

 Luton, Bedfordshire, England is an ethnically and culturally diverse town of 203,201 people.
 It's primarily urban, with a population density of 4696 PD/sqkm.
 Luton has seen several waves of immigration.
 In the early part of the 20th century, there was internal migration of Irish and Scottish people to the town.
 These were followed by Afro-Caribbean and Asian immigrants.
 More recently immigrants from other European Union countries have made Luton their home.
 As a result of this Luton has a diverse ethnic mix, with a significant population of Asian descent, mainly Pakistani 29,353 (14.4%) and Bangladeshi 13,606 (6.7%).

 Since the 2011 census, Luton has had a white British population less than 50%, one of three towns in the United Kingdom along with Leicester and Slough.
 Luton has a majority white population, when non-British white people such as the Irish and Eastern Europeans are included.
 Identity wise, 81% of the population of Luton define themselves as British of any race.

 Ethnicity

 The following table shows the ethnic group of respondents for estimations for 1971 and in the 1991 to 2021 censuses in Luton.

+There was likely 600 to 700 'coloured' people within Luton in 1958, around 300 of these being Afro-Caribbeans, 250 Pakistanis and 60 Indians.

-Luton is a majority minority town in which no single ethnic group make up the majority of residents, however by broad multi-ethnic groups, White's make up 54.7% of the population, a decline of 25.5% from 1991 when White's made up 4 out of every 5 residents (80.2%).
+Luton is a majority minority town in which no single ethnic group make up the majority of residents, however by broad multi-ethnic groups, Whites make up 54.7% of the population, a decline of 25.5% from 1991 when Whites made up 4 out of every 5 residents (80.2%).
 Asian British people have grown in proportional size, having gone from 14% in 1991 to nearly one third of the town's population (30%) in 2011.
 Black British residents have also increased from nearly 5% to nearly 10% in two decades as well as Mixed residents who have gone from 2.6% in 2001 to 4.1% in 2011.